When your baby arrives, there are many ways you can help them feel secure out of the womb and start to build your loving bond together.

 Skin to Skin

-Skin to skin contact can be given to your baby the moment they enter the world and can be enjoyed with Mum, Dad and siblings to help form a strong bond.
+Skin to skin contact can be given to your baby the moment they enter the world and can help form a strong bond.
+Parents/carers can enjoy the closeness skin to skin brings with the newest member of the family, even older siblings can be supported in having skin to skin time to help family bond forming.

 Place your baby on your chest, skin to skin.
 It can help soothe an unsettled baby, they calm on hearing the rhythm of your heartbeat and feeling the warmth and familiar smell of your skin.